TwoFistedJustice/square-pie/readme.md

 --> **All contributions should be made on a new branch.**<--

+The branch name should begin with the issue number it is meant to address.

+Branch naming convention: `issue[issue number]_somethingMeaningful` eg:`issue27_custDocs`

 Make sure that your editor is configured per our Style Guide.

 Before writing any code, create a github Issue outlining the changes you intend to make (be clear and concise).
 Assign yourself